pavaud/flight-tracker/README.md

 # TODOs

-- Get item suggested when typing in a field of the search panel
+- Suggest flights when typing in the search panel
-- Display the track of the airplane when clicking on it

 # Web Interface